carloscastellanos/teaching/480/lectures/lecture_introduction/README.md

 This class will attempt to address that.

 It's possible that STEM education might benefit from the inclusion of arts-oriented pedagogical approaches.
 But that’s not the problem that concerns us here.
 Instead, in a world in which computing now touches every discipline, it should no longer be taken for granted that computing must be taught by computer scientists (it’s like if only nutritionists were allowed to cook your food).
 Computer Science is a discipline, but programming is a skill (or a tool, or a medium, or better yet, a craft) which has different communities of use with different pedagogical needs.

-"Creative coding" describes the growing set of cultural practices by which artists, designers, architects, and poets employ computer programming and custom software as their chosen medium.
-This burgeoning field has been accelerated by the widespread adoption of open-source arts-engineering toolkits, such as [Processing](https://processing.org/), [p5.js](https://p5js.org/), and [openFrameworks](https://openframeworks.cc/), into the curricula of hundreds of art and design schools around the world.
-Created by artists, for artists, these toolkits are specifically oriented to the needs and working styles of cultural practitioners, and have radically democratized software development as a potent mode of creative inquiry.

 You, as IGM students, may be in a Computing Science college, but make no mistake — you are making cultural artifacts.
 Thus our objective here is to make compelling provocative new forms of culture, and our medium is software and electronics.
 We learn codeing as necessary to execute our ideas.